 Make Important Adjustments

 Your processes for making stock adjustments should be user-friendly and efficient.
 Every business is dynamic and being able to make changes to your inventory without impacting data precision is critical.
-This includes quantity adjustments, product status, pricing, discounting, transfers, write-offs, vendor charge-backs, special order details and more.
+This includes quantity adjustments, product statuses, prices, discounts, transfers, write-offs, vendor charge-backs, special order details, and more.

 Maintain with Ease

-Entering new inventory to your system or making mass adjustments don’t need to be a tedious, manual process.
+Entering new inventory into your system or making mass adjustments doesn’t need to be a tedious, manual process.
 Use Conversion Spreadsheets to import hundreds of items all at once.
 You can use spreadsheets continually to update promotional prices, change descriptions, assign collections, and more.
-Inventory management should be an on-going process that you can easily manage.
+Inventory management should be an ongoing process that you can easily manage.

 Receiving inventory is all about speed and precision.
 Record merchandise as soon as it arrives on the dock.
 Check to make sure there are no damages from previous shipping and handling before you accept the merchandise to avoid having to mark down damaged items later.
 Be aware of expected deliveries each day to have your warehouse properly staffed.
 If items are delayed, research any issues to ensure successful receipt as soon as possible.